 - mesh can have a smaller resolution (element size can be bigger).

-- I believe this solution is literally forced, meaning that this setting determines flow features before a single simulation has been started.
+- I believe this solution is literally forced, meaning that this setting pre-determines flow features.
+Before a single iteration was even started.

 We thought this disadvantage would have its fingerprint on solutions if we wanted to develop new cell shapes.
-So even the first validating runs were made using real rotating motion and only gravity was set as an external force.
+So even the first validating runs were made with real rotating motion.
+Only gravity was set as an external force.
 The other two forces were generated automatically by the rotating motion.

 I mentioned above how important roles the two phases had so it was not even a question that we would set up a transient two-phase flow simulation using VOF (Volume of Fluid) method.
 Adelmann et. al. examined several solvent systems, we used ethyl acetate (stationary phase) and water (moving phase) pair since material properties, behaviour of phases were all well known.